emory-qtm/capstone-neighborhoodnexus-publicneeddashboard/README.md

 This data is used to reflect the monthly ranking of what people in Georgia are requesting/searching for on our dashboard.
 Due to privacy concerns, the AIRS dataset is not publicly avaiable.

 #### 2. [Google Trends data](https://trends.google.com/trends/?geo=US):
 Google Trends data is comprehensive, open-source, publicly available, and updated frequently.
-Hence, this data source is used to visualize the historical, real-time and geographical trends of 17 most popular topics, as well as comparing the topic popularity in Georgia with the average topic popularity in the U.S. Users can use our *Data extraction_Google trends* file to understand our datasets better.
+Hence, this data source is used to visualize the historical, real-time and geographical trends of 17 most popular topics, as well as comparing the topic popularity in Georgia with the average topic popularity in the U.S. Users can use our *GAvsUS.xlsx, GA.xlsx, denorm_historical.xlsx* file under the *dataset* directory to understand our datasets better.

 #### 3. [Census Bureau data](https://api.census.gov/data/2019/pep/charage.html):
 The Census Bureau dataset- *The Annual Resident Population Estimates by Age, Sex, Race, and Hispanic Origin; for the United States, States, and Puerto Rico: April 1, 2010 to July 1, 2019*, is used to reflect demographic trends on race, population, and geographical locations in the Atlanta Metropolitan area.
 Users can use this to understand the dashboard holistically by taking into account social and demographic factors like race and population in different counties in Georgia which may affect trending topics.